Free cell and landline phones for seniors.

 There are many non-profits, churches, charities, and donation services that can also also help the elderly.
 The way these work is that they will collect older, gently used cell phones and other electronic devices, such as tablets and computers.
 The units will then be given to a senior citizen that needs some form of emergency communication device.

 These programs are usually run from thrift stores.
-Or there could be one time events held in a community as each local charity calls for donated phones from the public.
+Or there could be one time events held in a community as each local charity calls for donated phones from the public, and those phones will be given away for free or a very cheap cost.
 A senior citizen can always call an organization such as the Salvation Army to determine how they can get help.

 In addition to a free home or cell phone, non-profits can also help senior citizens make a few extra dollars from their cell phones.
 There are very simple phone apps and services that can be installed on a cell phone that are easy to use.
 Find a list of free apps for making money.

 Be prepared with proof of income as well as whether there are any government benefits given to the applicant.
-Individuals can only get one phone per residence, so be sure the need is great.
+Qualified seniors can only get one either cell or landline phone per residence, so be sure the need is great.
 Another suggestion is, as always, to closely review any agreement before entering into a contract with a wireless company.